About ACES

 Professor Bonnie Miller, Licensed Clinical Social Worker, is ACES’ co-founder, international trainer, and mental health program coordinator.
 She develops all mental health materials, and via Zoom from Washington DC, leads local in-person workshops and online training.

-ACES has an energetic and highly effective, small local team who understand the issues, speak the languages, and are responsive to the needs of beneficiaries.
+ACES has an energetic and highly effective local team who understand the issues, speak the languages, and are responsive to the needs of beneficiaries.

 Background

 Since the onset of the Syrian Civil War in 2011, the region has endured immense challenges—massacres by ISIS, Turkish invasions and ongoing shelling, and the devastating earthquake in February 2023.
 These events have severely disrupted access to essential services such as healthcare, education, and mental health support.
-Thousands of people remain displaced, living in tent camps with limited resources and uncertain futures, as the region continues to face crises on multiple fronts.
+Thousands of people remain displaced, with limited resources and uncertain futures, as the region continues to face crises on multiple fronts and uncertainty under Syria’s new government.

-ACES works only in the Autonomous Administration of North and East Syria, which is not part of the al Assad-administered Syrian Arab Republic.
+ACES works only in the Autonomous Administration of North and East Syria, seen in the top map in red and in Deir ez-Zor..

 map of Syria